snaveerafrizvi/ECONGA4003_FINALPROJECT/README.md

  Authors:

- Syeda Naveera Fatima Rizvi: M.A Economics'22 New York University Graduate School of Arts and Sciences <br>
+ -Syeda Naveera Fatima Rizvi (M.A Economics'22 at New York University Graduate School of Arts and Sciences) <br> <br>
- Suniya Raza: M.A Economics'22 New York University Graduate School of Arts and Sciences
+ -Suniya Raza (M.A Economics'22 at New York University Graduate School of Arts and Sciences)